 The official languages of The SAIMC shall be those of the Republic of South Africa.

-However, all meetings of Council and Branch committees, documentation, including outgoing correspondence, will be in English, subject only to the qualification that all or part of any document shall be translated into any one of the other official languages where this is requested in writing by a member, or by an outside organisation, who shall be liable for any actual cost to The SAIMC of such translation.
+However, all meetings of EXCO and Branch committees, documentation, including outgoing correspondence, will be in English, subject only to the qualification that all or part of any document shall be translated into any one of the other official languages where this is requested in writing by a member, or by an outside organisation, who shall be liable for any actual cost to The SAIMC of such translation.